🔍 공개 퀴즈 검색

 What are contradictory traits in characters?

-1. Plot holes or inconsistencies
+1. Plot holes or inconsistencies in story

 2. Setting descriptions or locations